Ideal for Summer Season

 The island of Bajawa is covered with dense forestry which offers a beautiful setting for a day of exploring, followed by pure relaxation.

 Start off the day by visiting a couple of small Ngada called Luba and Bena.
-Sat in close contentment within the forest, and with views of Mount Inerie, the villages co exist with a mixture of beliefs which villagers are happy to share with visitors.
+Sat in close contentment within the forest, and with views of Mount Inerie, the villages co-exist with a mixture of beliefs which villagers are happy to share with visitors.
 There are a great number of crosses on the houses and it isn’t hard to see how religion affects the everyday lives of these friendly villagers.
 Meet the locals at a more intimate level as you visit their local market which showcases some of the local produce and handmade items from the family businesses.

-Once you’ve bought some small purchases from the merchants return to your luxury charter yacht to be whisked away for an afternoon of splendour.
+Once you’ve bought some small purchases from the merchants return to your luxury charter yacht to be whisked away for an afternoon of splendor.
 Your dedicated crew know all the secrets of the area so they will take you to a beautiful private beach so you can relax in complete peace and solitude.
 Your evening can then be completed with a comfortable barbeque on the beach with cushions and throws for you to rest on.

 - Day 12